 SERVING:Always take coffee gelato out to room temperature 20 minutes before serving to make it easier to scoop.
 This will also allow you to enjoy the treat at its ideal temperature and texture.

-MAKE IT DAIRY FREE: Substitute lactose-free milk or oat milk for the regular milk, and lactose-free heavy cream or soy cream for the regular heavy cream.
+MAKE IT DAIRY-FREE: Substitute oat milk or lactose-free milk for the regular milk, and soy cream, coconut cream, vegan heavy cream, or lactose-free heavy cream for the regular heavy cream.

-MAKE IT VEGAN: Substitute oat milk for the regular milk, and soy or coconut cream for the regular heavy cream.
+MAKE IT VEGAN: Substitute oat milk for the regular milk, and soy cream, coconut cream, or vegan heavy cream for the regular heavy cream.
+Choose products that can be heated without curdling; “barista” versions are usually a safe pick.

 Did you make this?